kalisio/k-teleray/README.md

 ## Description

 The **k-teleray** job allow to scrape gamma dose rate measurements from the following url: [http://teleray.irsn.fr//TelerayService/service/measure](http://teleray.irsn.fr//TelerayService/service/measure)`.
 The downloaded data are stored within a [MongoDB](https://www.mongodb.com/) database and more precisely in 2 collections:
-* the `measurements` collection stores the measurement data
+* the `teleray-measurements` collection stores the measurement data
-* the `sensors` collection stores the sensor positions
+* the `teleray-sensors` collection stores the sensor positions

 All records are stored in [GeoJson](https://fr.wikipedia.org/wiki/GeoJSON) format.